haveyoudebuggedit/terraform-provider-ovirt/README.md

 - Full documentation

 Currently, the provider is only available in source form.
 Once it is closer to completion it will be published in the Terraform registry.

+## Contributing

+If you wish to contribute to this Terraform provider please head over to the [contributing guide](CONTRIBUTING.md) for a detailed tutorial on how to write code here.